frapontillo/ImageViewEx/README.md

 ###Known issues and workarounds

-It internally uses an old Android Framework class, `Movie`, to parse animated GIFs.
+`ImageViewEx`internally uses an old Android Framework class, `Movie`, to parse animated GIFs.
 This ensures fast execution, since the `Movie` class internally relies on native code.
 Due to `Movie` being a legacy class, though, there are a few quirks.

 Firstly, you can't have `Movie` working on an hardware-accelerated canvas in Honeycomb and newer versions of Android.
 The `ImageViewEx` thus automatically disables hardware acceleration on itself when it has to display a GIF image.
 One side effect is that hardware acceleration is "lost" forever on the View once turned off, so if you reuse the `ImageViewEx` and at some point you assign a GIF image to it, from that point onwards it won't be hardware accelerated anymore.
 That's a limitation Android itself imposes, so there's not much we can do about that.
 On the bright side, this only affects cases where hardware acceleration is available; even when software rendering is active, there's not a big performance hit thou.